alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-04-02-my-sed-and-awk-cookbook.md

 ### Print all lines between the nth and mth, inclusive

-- Problem

-Suppose you want to print the 4th to 11th lines inclusive in a file.
+The 4th to 11th lines inclusive in a file:

-- Solution using sed

 ```text
 sed -n 4,11p